evmos/evmos/docs/protocol/moduleaccounts.md

 # Module Accounts

-All modules have their own module account.
+Some modules have their own module account.
 Think of this as a wallet that can only be controlled by that module.
 Below is a table of modules, their respective wallet addresses and permissions.

 ### Permisions and their meaning